Ghilt/Rabbit/README.md

  <img align="right" src="https://user-images.githubusercontent.com/3304335/30387851-2aee32a2-98ae-11e7-89f1-18619c839791.png" width="250">

- # Bitopiary
+ # Rabbit~

 A recreational esoteric language which tries to do things.
 A little golf, a little 2d grid storage, a little consistency here and there and some other things.
 Inspired by many of the esoteric programming languages out there.

 ## Memory model

-Bitopiary uses a grid of bits to store its data and the program itself.
+Rabbit~ uses a grid of bits to store its data and the program itself.
 Each program has exactly one 'bitgrid'.
 The bits are modified and interpreted with help of concepts called 'caret' and 'read head'.

 The carets are analogous to carets in a ordinary word processor, they mark where on the grid data will be read or stored.